El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 So here comes an outsider knocking on the door, knocking it over, trying to get in to the insider club.

-And one of the tools they're using to keep him out is the old tried and true tax return trick.
+And one of the tools they're using to keep him out is the old tie, tried and true tax return trick.

-Which is exactly What is happening now, which is exactly what happens every year with Republicans anyway.
+Which is exactly what is happening now, which is exactly what happens every year with Republicans anyway.

 Their tax returns are used to disqualify them somehow or another.